nationofmakers/maker-event-playbook/index.md

 You can easily create a playbook for your event - [learn how to create your own playbook](document_your_event.html)

 ### Why GitHub?
 Wondering why this isn't a Wiki or a Google Doc?
-Someone should create a page to explain this!
+[Learn why we chose to build the Maker Event Playbook using GitHub...](why_github.html)

 ## Maker Events